Amazon Web Services Related Exams

 Here's a comparison between the Amazon Web Services Certified Machine Learning - Specialty (MLS-C01) Exam and the Amazon Web Services Certified Alexa Skill Builder - Specialty (AXS-C01) Exam:

-Which approach will address all of these requirements with the LEAST development effort?
+Which combination of actions will meet these requirements with the LEAST operational overhead?
+(Choose two.)